Itchy Roof of Mouth: Causes & How to Make It Stop

 It can be triggered by specific food or things like pollen.
 You could suffer from oral allergy syndrome.
 This condition tends to appear in adulthood, and it can affect you when eating certain foods that have proteins with a similar structure as pollen.

 Some foods that might trigger this allergy are celery, tomatoes, oranges, apples, carrots, melons, hazelnuts, and almonds.

-Usually, this type of allergy only lasts for about 20 minutes, but you still must be careful and take any necessary measures.
+Usually, this type of allergy lasts only about 20 minutes, but you must still be careful and take any necessary measures.
 If it worsens, it can become an emergency.
-The symptoms that manifest with this condition are itchy ear canals, mouth, tongue, and throat.
+The symptoms manifest with this condition are itchy ear canals, mouth, tongue, and throat.
 As well as swelling around the mouth and an odd taste.

 This is a much more severe condition, which is the result of an allergic reaction.